-Yrjö Lansipuro reports on the Nom Com management team's tour of the various ICANN groups during constituency day today.
+Yrjö Lansipuro reported on the Nom Com Chair’s tour of the various ICANN supporting organizations during ‘constituency day’.
+He advised that the newly instituted Nom Com Report Card has received a very positive response.
+So too, has the fact that certain Nom Com meetings are open now.

+At ICANN Beijing the Nom Com held two historic open meetings – the first being an Outreach Sub-Committee meeting; the second being a Nom Com general business meeting.
+This open approach was established at the Nom Com’s first meeting at ICANN Toronto and is intended to foster transparency and more clarity into the work of the Nominating Committee.

-The new Nom Com Report Card has had a very positive response.
-So has the fact that the Nom Com meetings are more open now.
-Various questions on NomCom processes, each constituency's place in the Nom Com process, constituency requirements for recruitment, the independence of the Nom Com from the Board, quality of Nom Com appointees and the possibility of revoking appointees that are not meeting the expectations of the groups they are sent to, issues with the lack of continuity from one Nom Com to the next (suggestion of a permanent Nom Com site rather than sites specific to each yearly committee), the fact that if people don't get selected one year, they should still definitely apply in the following years because the skill sets the Nom Com is after change year from year.
+Various discussions followed around NomCom processes; each constituency's place in the Nom Com process; constituency requirements for recruitment; the independence of the Nom Com from the Board; quality of Nom Com appointees and the possibility of revoking appointees that are not meeting the expectations of the groups they are sent to; issues with the lack of applicant continuity from one Nom Com to the next (suggestion of an on-going call for applications and a permanent Nom Com site, as opposed to different sites specific to each new committee); the importance or recognizing that applicants not selected in one year could be candidates the following year (they should be encouraged to apply in the following years because the skill sets the Nom Com is looking for may change from year to year.

-Ron Andruff makes the point that our Open meetings should be labelled as being open on the ICANN agenda.
+Ron Andruff makes the point that the ICANN schedule should more clearly reflect when the Nom Com is holding Open meetings to encourage broad attendance.

 Agenda Item 5

-Suggestion from Ole Jacobsen that the NomCom should treat unsuccessful candidates better as well.

-Ensuing discussion on the need to set the right expectations for candidates and the need for continuity from one NomCom to the next.
+Suggestion from Ole Jacobsen that the NomCom should respond with better messaging to unsuccessful candidates, which was noted as an action item going forward.
+The ensuing discussion continued on the need to set the right expectations with candidates and the need for continuity from one NomCom to the next.
 Veronica Cretu volunteers to lead the continuity effort.
-Call from Yrjö Lansipuro for volunteers to work with her on this effort.
+There was a call from Yrjö Lansipuro for volunteers to work with her on this effort.

+Other Nom Com meetings during ICANN Beijing

+The ICANN Beijing schedule held the most Nom Com meetings in the history of the Committee’s work at an ICANN meeting.
+It included:

+One one hour open public Outreach Sub-committee meeting

+Four one hour breakfast meetings where the Chair and two Vice Chairs of the GNSO Council were invited for one, and the ICANN CFO was invited for another.

+One one hour lunch meeting where the Board Governance Committee was invited.

+One one hour Nom Com Public Workshop to provide information about the makeup and role of the Nominating Committee.

+One ninety minute planning session for ICANN Durban selection meetings

+In all, the Nominating Committee was in session for 9.5 hours during ICANN Beijing.

+In addition, Nom Com members took turns hosting an information table in the conference area during all breaks and lunches during ICANN Beijing meeting week.

+~ END ~